rsnel/slip0039/README.md

 ## Features

-* Attempts are made to wipe all sensitive data from memory upon termination, to lock the data in memory so that it does not get swapped out to disk
+* Attempts are made to wipe all sensitive data from memory upon termination.

+* Data is locked memory so that it does not get swapped out to disk.

 * The program is constructed such that the amount of data that is needlessly rearranged an copied around is reduced.